 The nation’s digital heritage is rich, complex and fragile.
 This material – born-digital records (in a variety of formats), web archives, digitised archival materials – is under threat from rapidly evolving technology, outdated policies and a skills gap across the archives sector.
 To preserve this heritage for future generations, we must understand and navigate a vast and ever-shifting risk landscape.
 This is a challenge which no single archive is currently equipped to address.

-Our academic collaborators in the Applied Statistics & Risk Unit (AS&RU) at the University of Warwick have secured EPSRC Impact Acceleration Account funding for a research fellow to continue work to create a statistical model for digital preservation risk.
-This funding provides expertise to collaborate with archives to develop a risk analysis tool and supporting statistical model specifically for the archival environment.
+Our academic collaborators in the Applied Statistics & Risk Unit (AS&RU) at the University of Warwick secured EPSRC Impact Acceleration Account funding for a research fellow to continue work to create a statistical model for digital preservation risk.
+This funding provided expertise to collaborate with archives to develop a risk analysis tool and supporting statistical model specifically for the archival environment.

 The challenges faced by the UK archives sector in the digital arena are primarily resourcing and skills, so this project also complements our digital capacity building programme for the archives sector, Plugged In, Powered Up.

 Archives are moving from an era of relative stability in archival practice to one of continual change.
 Each new generation of digital technology gives rise to a new set of risks with which digital archives must keep pace.
 There is a widening gap between the resources we have and the resources we need.
-The techniques that could help close this gap – good risk management, supported by sound evidence and robust statistics – are currently beyond the reach of the archives sector.
+The techniques that could help close this gap – good risk management, supported by sound evidence and robust statistics – were beyond the reach of the archives sector.

 DiAGRAM – the Digital Archives Graphical Risk Assessment Model

-The project has produced an integrated decision support system, based around a risk model in the form of a Dynamic Bayesian Network.
+The project produced an integrated decision support system, based around a risk model in the form of a Dynamic Bayesian Network.
 This tool will allow archives to investigate potential mitigations to digital preservation risks based on their own current circumstances, and communicate the relative effectiveness of different strategies (and the costs of different strategies) to relevant decision makers, funders and other stakeholders in an easy-to-understand way.
 This will allow archives to evidence their requests for support based on a rigorous model which will have been developed using the experience of a wide range of institutions.

 The final prototype DiAGRAM tool is now available (the earlier version can also still be seen).
 This incorporates user feedback from our online workshop in the summer, and also formal user testing during the second development phase.
 We are aware of some areas where we need to make further improvements to the user interface and user experience but are happy to receive additional feedback.
 There is guidance within the tool, and the recordings and slides for the demonstration and workshop session links within the information for our second introductory workshop show a couple of sample scenarios of setting up the tool to reflect a particular archive’s circumstances, and then investigating potential changes to the archive’s policies to improve mitigation against digital preservation risk.